Steps to Improve our World

 About the Instructor

-Joseph de Rivera holds a PhD from Stanford.
-He is a social psychologist who served in the Navy and taught at Dartmouth and NYU before moving to Clark University where he formed its Program in Peace and Conflict Studies.
+Joseph de Rivera, PhD Stanford, is a social psychologist who served in the Navy and taught at Dartmouth and NYU before Clark University where he formed its program in Peace and Conflict Studies.

 Instructor